the25thbaam4/cinema-booking-website/README.md

 1. Java min. version 17

 - [x] fix the problem with GET results...
+    - problem circular reference
+    - solution either use "@JsonIgnore" strategically or DTOs